The-SMTSci/FlexSpec1/docs/source/ovio.rst

 simple shutter to allow taking zero and dark imagess during the daytime.

-The slit thickness is 1.5 mm.
+The slit disc thickness is 1.5 mm.

 The slit length is 6mm which is larger than most commercial spectrographs.
 Benefits are easier placement of targets in the